hashicorp/terraform-provider-azurerm/website/docs/r/site_recovery_replication_recovery_plan.markdown

 * `source_recovery_fabric_id` - (Required) ID of source fabric to be recovered from.
 Changing this forces a new Replication Plan to be created.

 * `target_recovery_fabric_id` - (Required) ID of target fabric to recover.
 Changing this forces a new Replication Plan to be created.

-* `failover_deployment_model` - (Required) the deployment model of failover.
-Possible values are `Classic` and `ResourceManager`.
-Changing this forces a new Replication Plan to be created.

 * `recovery_groups` - (Required) One or more `recovery_groups` block.